themarquisdesheric/amber-health/src/pages/articles/2020-02-10-how-endometriosis-is-diagnosed.md

 </blockquote>

-Due to prevailing misinformation, healthcare providers often misdiagnose endometriosis and are not familiar which procedure is definitive in diagnosing it.
+Due to prevailing misinformation, healthcare providers often misdiagnose endometriosis and are not familiar with which procedure is definitive in diagnosing it.
 In turn, many patients will undergo several types of testing in the process of diagnosing endometriosis.
 It is important to understand the <a href="https://www.endofound.org/endometriosis" target="_blank" rel="noopener noreferrer">purpose and limitations</a> of these methods as you seek care.

 <blockquote>The European Society of Human Reproduction Embryology clinical practice guidelines of women with endometriosis published in 2013, states that endometriosis diagnosis is corroborated by the patient history, symptoms and signs, physical examination, imaging techniques, and finally proven by histology after laparoscopy.